internetmara/GreenMarket/README.md

    - [ ] Hosting on Heroku
    - [ ] User authentication: sign up and log in
-   - [ ] Initial splash page of environmental infographic/motivation
+   - [ ] Data visualization environmental infographic/motivation using Footprint Network API
    - [ ] Saving of user's products & services data to database
-   - [ ] Products and services appear on an interactive map of nodes with scrolling index of items
+   - [ ] Products and services appear on an interactive map of nodes
+   - [ ] Index page of items
-   - [ ] When clicking a node on the map, display popup show page with information about a sellers's products and/or services
+   - [ ] Show page with information about a sellers's products and/or services
    - [ ] Production README

 #### Bonus Features